t-cool/syntaxtree/README.md

-# nlpviz-batch
+# syntaxit

-Nlpviz visualizes the structure of English sentences using Stanford CoreNLP and D3.js.
+Syntaxit visualizes the structure of English sentences using Stanford CoreNLP and D3.js.

 ![image](screenshot/image.png)